Hackensack Meridian School of Medicine

 Hackensack Meridian School of Medicine (HMSOM) is a private medical school in Nutley, New Jersey.
 It opened in 2015, becoming the first private medical school in New Jersey to open in decades.
-Originally affiliated with Seton Hall University, the Hackensack Meridian School of Medicine became independent in 2020.
+Originally affiliated with Seton Hall University (SHU), the Hackensack Meridian School of Medicine became independent in 2020.

 HMSOM is affiliated with Hackensack Meridian Health (HMH), a network of 18 hospitals and the largest hospital network in the state after 2018 when a merger of Hackensack University Health Network (HUHN) and Meridian Health was completed with JFK Health.
 The merger comprises three regions across the state of NJ and the larger hospitals in each are: Hackensack University Medical Center (HUMC) in the North, JFK Medical Center in Central NJ, and the Jersey Shore University Medical Center (JSUMC) in the South.
 All three regional hubs serve as educational centers for HMSOM students during their clinical years of rotations.

 History

 Initial establishment

 On March 11, 2015, the New Jersey State Board of Medical Examiners granted conditional approval to open a new school of medicine called the Seton Hall - Hackensack Meridian School of Medicine, pending accreditation from the Liaison Committee on Medical Education (LCME).
 On June 5, 2015, SHU and HUHN, now known as Hackensack Meridian Health, signed the definitive agreement that cemented their commitment to move forward with the formation of the school.
-In July 2015, SHU and HMHN filed as an applicant school with the LCME, and renewed that application in DecemberNew Jersey State Board of Medical Examiner 2016.
+In July 2015, SHU and HMHN filed as an applicant school with the LCME, and renewed that application in December.
 On February 15, 2018, the school received its Preliminary Accreditation from the LCME.

-On February 24, 2016, Seton Hall University (SHU) and Hackensack UNH named Bonita F. Stanton a nationally recognized expert on pediatric medicine, as the founding dean.
+On February 24, 2016, SHU and HUNH named Bonita F. Stanton a nationally recognized expert on pediatric medicine, as the founding dean.
 This was followed by the formation of the school's executive cabinet and board of governors.
 Stanton died in January 2022 and Jeffrey R. Boscamp was appointed the interim dean.
 In December 2022, HMSOM's Board of Governors appointed Boscamp as President and Dean of HMSOM.